 Will changing my diet help?

 Being overweight may affect your treatment for lymphoedema and your general health.
 If you are worried about your weight, discuss this with your lymphoedema therapist or family doctor.
 There is no special diet for treating lymphoedema.
-Try to eat healthy, well-balanced, meals and keep your weight within normal limits.
+Try to eat healthy, well-balanced, meals.

 What about going on holiday?